GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 Each of the Network security groups have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each network security group:

 - [Diagnostic logs and events](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
-- Operations Management Suite Log Analytics is connected to the [network security group&#39;s diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)
+- Log Analytics is connected to the [network security group&#39;s diagnostics logs](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)

 **Subnets**: Each subnet is associated with its corresponding network security group.